dai-continuous-testing/ansible-role-selenium-agent/README.md

 ### windows:

 - After windows updates sometimes winrm service get stopped and reset, To fix winrm reset issues, run [ansible-role-winrm-startup](https://github.com/ExperitestOfficial/ansible-role-winrm-startup) role on all windows machines once.
+- currently its causing error with parallel windows selenium deployment, recommended to run one at a time or add "serial: 1" flag in playbook to deploy multiple selenium windows.